China converts Hong Kong hotel into new national security office

 By Yanni Chow and Donny Kwok

+The legislation gives its agents, operating openly in the global financial hub for the first time, enforcement powers.

-The law empowers the office to take enforcement action beyond existing city laws in the most serious cases.
-The legislation allows agents to take suspects across the border for trials in Communist Party-controlled courts and specifies special privileges for its agents, including that Hong Kong authorities cannot inspect their vehicles.
+It allows them to take suspects across the border for trials in Communist Party-controlled courts and gives them special privileges, including that Hong Kong authorities cannot search or detain them, or even inspect their vehicles.

-The newly appointed chief of the office, Zheng Yanxiong, Hong Kong leader Carrie Lam and Luo Huining, the head of China's Liaison Office in the city - Beijing's top representative office - attended the opening ceremony at the former Metropark Hotel, which was popular with tourists for its harbour views.
+It was unclear how many mainland agents will be stationed in the former Metropark Hotel, a 266-room, 33-storey building in the shopping and commercial district of Causeway Bay, near Victoria Park.

+At the opening ceremony, chief of the security office Zheng Yanxiong said he would enforce the law strictly "without infringing on the legitimate rights and interests of any individual or organisation".

-Luo said the office was "the gatekeeper of national security" and people who loved China and Hong Kong welcomed it.
+Luo Huining, head of China's Liaison Office in the city, Beijing's top representative office, said the office was "the gatekeeper of national security" and people who loved China and Hong Kong welcomed it.

-"Those with ulterior motives and who are anti-China and seek to destabilize Hong Kong have not only stigmatized the office, but also smeared the legal system and rule of law in the Chinese mainland in an attempt to stir up unnecessary worries and fears among Hong Kong residents," Luo said.
+"Those with ulterior motives and who are anti-China and seek to destabilise Hong Kong have not only stigmatised the office, but also smeared the legal system and rule of law in the Chinese mainland in an attempt to stir up unnecessary worries and fears among Hong Kong residents," Luo said.

-Security was tight around the hotel, with tall barriers raised and numerous police on duty nearby.

-The law has pushed China's freest city onto a more authoritarian path and drawn condemnation from some Western governments, lawyers and rights groups.
+The new security law has pushed China's freest city onto a more authoritarian path and drawn condemnation from some Western governments, lawyers and rights groups.

 It punishes acts of secession, subversion, terrorism and collusion with foreign forces with up to life in prison.
 Police have arrested at least 10 people, including a 15-year-old, under it for suspected threats to China's national security.